badetitou/badetitou.github.io/research/_posts/2017-08-21-SmartTest.md

 - a setup, it will provide all the tests concerning by this setup
 - a teardown, it will provide all the tests concerning by this teardown

-You're able to extend *CIPackagesFilter* if you'd like to create your own strategy to filter tests.

 ### Filter

 {% include image.html